merlinshabaj/grapher/README.md

     - [x] Squashing and stretching of the y-axis
     - [x] Squash and stretch by dragging the repsective axis
     - [x] Update resolution
-    - [ ] Update line widths?
+    - [ ] Adjust aspect ratio
-    - [ ] Handle zoom behavior when an axis is stretched or squashed
+    - [x] Handle zoom behavior when an axis is stretched or squashed
-        - [ ] Update correctedScale uniform
-        - [ ] handle line width
-        - [ ] probably handle resolution
-        - [ ] Add correctedScale interpolation to zoomToOrigin function
+    - [x] Add correctedScale interpolation to zoomToOrigin function
     - [x] Something about the calculation of grid size needs to be reworked
 - Display numbers even when axes aren't in view (GeoGebra)
 #### Soon
 - Maybe label for axes (x and y)